|Aug-14-2017||▶||Frigcal and PyMailGUI Mac Apps Rerelease: Broken-Pipe Workaround|

 This update is half release announcement and half usage pointer, so it shows up in both tables on this page.
 As of April 2018, the user guides of all major apps (i.e., programs) on this site are now mobile-friendly.
 These guides' content is unchanged, but they have been restyled for viewing on both desktop and mobile browsers and devices.
 They have also improved in general, if only cosmetically, marginally, and subjectively.

 At this writing, the new mobile-friendly versions are currently available online only.
 The original desktop versions are still shipped in product zipfiles, and are opened by in-program help widgets by default (these are desktop-only programs, after all).
-The original versions are no longer kept online, as they are prone to fall out of synch with upgrades; see your zipfile for prior versions.
+The original versions are no longer kept online, as they are prone to fall out of sync with upgrades; see your zipfile for prior versions.

 You can find the new mobile-friendly user guides on program pages, as well as here: